kristiandiana/test/PLAN.md

 ### Project Timeline

-- **Milestone 1 (MVP):** Overview of backend minimum viable product requirements.
-Build a convolutional neural network (CNN) using TensorFlow.
-Train the model using a public dataset, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
+- **Milestone 1 (MVP-Backend):** Build a convolutional neural network (CNN) using TensorFlow.
+Train the model using a public dataset.
 The model should be functioning for ***only one*** ocular disease (Ex.
 Glaucoma) at this point.
 Date to be completed by: *TBD*
-- **Milestone 2 (MVP):** Overview of frontend minimum viable product requirements.
-Develop an API using a python framework (Ex.
+- **Milestone 1 (MVP-Frontend):** Develop an API using a Python framework (Ex.
 Flask, Django, etc.).
-Develop a user-friendly, and aesthetically pleasing web application that is able to handle requests to the API.
+Develop a user-friendly, and functional web application that is able to handle requests to the API.
 The frontend application must be able to accept image files and submit them to the API.
 Date to be completed by: *TBD*
-- **Milestone 3:** Increase the number of diseases that the model can identify.
+- **Milestone 2:** Increase the number of diseases that the model can identify.
 Analyze potential weaknesses of the model, and modify accordingly to increase overall accuracy.
 Increase functionality of the web application; implement additional features such as ability to login, drag and drop file upload, and possibly storing of patient information.
 Note: This would require a database.
 Date to be completed by: *TBD*
-- **Milestone 4:** Implement additional image processing, so that the model will inform the user of the location of the disease (See Figure 2).
-Host and deploy the application.
+- **Milestone 3 :** Implement additional image processing, so that the model will inform the user of the location of the disease (See Figure 2).
+Deploy the application.
 Date to be completed by: *TBD*

 ![Figure 2](images/Figure2.png)
 <p align="center"><em>Figure 2: Example of Milestone 4 Back-End Improvements.</em></p>

 ### Tech Stack
-*Note: The project is ***not*** limited to the technologies listed below, but most **will** be required for this project!*
+*Note: The project is ***not*** limited to the technologies listed below, but many **will** be required for this project!*

 - **Frontend Framework Options:**